 How much does Bike Park cost?

 Its free.
 Absolutely FREE!
 We want you to ride your bike to RBC Bluesfest, and we want to give you a safe place to park it while you’re there.
-In fact, not only is the Bike Park service free, we also have stuff to hand out or sell: FREE Ottawa-Gatineau Bike Maps, bike lights (limited supply), free cycling safety information, and more!
-On Friday the 15th, we'll be selling Bike Ottawa T-shirts for $20 (tax included).
-We'll even have a Square reader, so you can use your credit card.
+In fact, not only is the Bike Park service free, we also have stuff to hand out or sell: NCC bike maps, bike lights (limited supply), cycling safety information, and more!

 But if you don’t leave a donation at all, that’s fine!
 We just want you to ride your bike, which is the most sustainable and convenient way to travel to Bluesfest.
 Everyone contributes to the community in their own way.
 We want you to have peace of mind that your bike is safe so you can enjoy the music!